-Covering more than 15 per cent of the world’s land surface and three per cent of the oceans, protected areas are the cornerstone of international efforts to conserve biodiversity.
-They offer a lifeline to some of the most precious and threatened places on earth, and safeguard vital ecosystem services, upon which communities and businesses depend.
+Covering more than 15 per cent of the world’s land surface and eight per cent of the oceans, protected areas are the cornerstone of international efforts to conserve biodiversity.
+They offer a lifeline to some of the most precious and threatened places on earth and safeguard vital ecosystem services, upon which communities and businesses depend.

 Yet protected areas face a broad range of challenges, and evidence from the IUCN demonstrates that many sites are struggling to meet minimum standards, potentially leading to ineffective conservation.
 Lack of staff training in business planning and other key organisational skills is a significant contributing factor to this, but employees rarely get the opportunity for training in this area.

 Companies have a wealth of experienced staff and devote significant resources on training for effective business management.
 Yet there are often few opportunities for their managers to consider the value of natural capital to the business.